Table of Contents

 - To find out what organic compounds are in living organisms, we do a chemical analysis.

-Steps for Chemical Analysis:
+Steps for Chemical Analysis of Organic Compounds:

 - Filtrate (acid-soluble pool)